Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 @end
 ```

-1. If you decide to override the `init` method, call the default implementation of `onUnregister`.
+1. If you override the `init` method, call the default implementation of `onUnregister`.

 ```text
 - (void) onUnregister {